MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-premium-forecasting.md

 - Purchase a Dynamics 365 Sales Insights license or start a trial to use advanced Sales Insights features.

 - Enable forecasting.
-To learn more, see [Enable forecasting](https://docs.microsoft.com/dynamics365/sales-enterprise/enable-forecast).
+To learn more, see [Configure forecasts in your organization](https://docs.microsoft.com/dynamics365/sales-enterprise/configure-forecast).

 ## Features available in predictive forecasting